If you’re looking for instructions on how to can green beans, I’ve got you covered!

 Fix your lids and rings firmly, and transfer to your pressure canner.
 Note: Read your canners instructions and use those.
 You can also read more about how to use a pressure canner here.
 Below are instructions for a canner like mine.

 A standard Presto pressure canners holds seven quart jars, or nine pints, and you’ll need to fill the bottom with two quarts of water, and make sure the canning rack is in place before adding your green bean jars.

 If is very important that there is a rack of some sort between the bottom of the pressure canned, and your jars.
 Otherwise, you could end up with a lot of broken jars.

-Fix the lid on your canner, and begin heating.
+Fix the lid on your canner, and begin heating over medium heat.
 At this point, once the water in your canner gets hot and beings steaming, it will come out of the vent.